 - Now that you know what a stock ticker does, it might be prime time to invest in some stocks.
 Investing in any form is considered risky, and stocks tend to be the riskiest.
 Use our asset allocation calculator to figure out a portfolio that matches your risk tolerance.

 - Don’t want to spend all day watching stock tickers and picking stocks?
 It may be a good idea to work with a financial advisor who can manage and monitor your investments for you.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Nikada, ©iStock.com/yongyuan, ©iStock.com/undefined undefined